Klohto/forkdle/README.md

-# Quordle - Forked version with modified CSS and switched keyboard
+# Quordle - Forked version with modified CSS

 Changes:
-* Switched keyboard to Wordle layout
 * Modified font and tweaked CSS

+Goal:
+Get as close as possible to https://github.com/louanben/wordle-fr which in my opinion superior

 HOW TO TRANSLATE IN YOUR LANGUAGE :<br/>
 1/ In index.html, change the locale in the HTML tag. <br/>